- What is the prostate?

 Based on what we know in nutritional science from toxicology reports, lycopene does not produce any adverse effects at intake levels up to 3 kg per day.
 This goes for both dietary lycopene (from cooked tomatoes) and formulated lycopene (in supplements).

 Formulated lycopene usually has antioxidants added to it in order to prevent oxidation of the lycopene itself.
 This is a common form in which lycopene-containing supplements are marketed.

-There isn’t really any data showing adverse effects of lycopene in humans or even animals.
-Because of this, the Institute of Medicine (or IOM for short) has not set what’s called a tolerable upper intake level for lycopene.
+There isn’t really any data showing the adverse effects of lycopene in humans or even animals.
+Because of this, the Institute of Medicine (or IOM for short) has not set a tolerable upper intake level for lycopene.

 A tolerable upper intake level just means the maximum amount of lycopene that you would want to be taking before negative consequences can begin to occur.
-Synthetic lycopene, tomato lycopene extracts, and crystallized lycopene extract have all been deemed generally safe as a food additive ingredient.
+Synthetic lycopene, tomato lycopene extracts, and crystallized lycopene extract are generally safe as a food additive ingredient.

 Studies performed on Pygeum africanum found no adverse effects related to its use.
 In fact, researchers found that this supplement’s safety profile was “very satisfactory”.
 It also gave an overall result of a significant improvement in the quality of life, so it seems to be good all around.

 Research on the nutrient beta-sitosterol found that not only does it help with the prevention and treatment of Benign Prostatic Hyperplasia as well as other lower urinary tract symptoms, but it also positively affects other systemic parameters.
 The good news for beta-sitosterol continues: there are almost no adverse effects related to its use as a supplement!